khushiisaxena/Intelliface/README.md

-# Face Recognition Based Attendance System
+# Face Recognition-Based Attendance System

 This project is a face recognition-based attendance system that uses OpenCV and Python.
 The system utilizes a trained Convolutional Neural Network (ResNet model) for accurate facial feature recognition.
 Dlib enhances facial landmark detection, while NumPy ensures efficient data manipulation.
 Attendance records are stored in CSV files for easy management, and OpenCV enables real-time image processing.
 The system offers a reliable, user-friendly solution for attendance tracking, showcasing its potential to revolutionize traditional methods in educational and corporate settings.